krushnakatore/krushnakatore/README.md

 Hi, I'm [Krushna Katore](https://www.linkedin.com/in/krushna-katore-733185137/), a Full Stack Developer 🚀 from Pune, India.
 Currently a student contributing to various open-sourced projects and working on quite a few personal projects.
 Also part of multiple start-up companies aiming high 🌟

-I'm interested in Web Development, Mobile App Development, Machine learning and Data Science.
+I'm interested in Front Web Development,Back Web Devlopment and Data Structure and Algorithms.

 Beside programming, I got a penchant for writing!